 6: Submit form and wait for Uber team member to get in touch to provide assistance.
 Uber will attempt to get in contact using details stored in the app.
 Ensure phone and email are up to date.

 6: Make a CTP claim for medical expenses.
 If you have incurred significant medical expenses and require time off work as a result of your injuries, you may lodge a CTP claim.
 The claim form can be filled out and submitted online.
-Alternatively, it is highly advisable to assistance of a lawyer to do this on your behalf.
+Alternatively, it is highly advisable to get assistance from a compensation lawyer to do this on your behalf.
 They can ensure you receive the maximum amount of compensation possible.

 What do I do if I have been in an accident with an Uber driver?